andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 We know the reference *must* point to a valid `Bar` somewhere in memory.

-Consider where that `Bar` must be.

-It cannot be a `Bar` that lives on the stack of function `example_1`, because the function's stack is destroyed when the function completes, and it would be quite rude of us to return a destroyed `Bar` to our caller (not to mention, the compiler won't allow it).

-Therefore, this must be a `Bar` in *pre-existing* memory, and memory that is still valid after `example_1` returns.

-What do we mean by *pre-existing memory*?

-Well, imagine you're writing the implementation of the function `example_1`.
-Somehow, you need to find a `Bar` that you can reference, and that reference will be your return value.

-Where are all the places that you, the humble function `example_1`, can look to find that `Bar`?
+Imagine you're writing the implementation of the function `example_1`.
+Where are all the places that you can look to find that `Bar`?
 In other words, what data do you have access to?

 Here's a rough but acceptable answer:

 - You can look at local variables on your own stack.
 - You can look at any arguments passed to you by the caller.
-- You can look at anything marked `static` - that is, any data that is globally available while the program executes.
+- You can look at anything marked `static` -- that is, any data that is globally available during program execution.

 Now which of these three places can we actually use for our return value?

-Even if you find a `Bar` on your local stack, you can't return a reference to it, for reasons we already covered.
+We can't use the local stack, because that's destroyed when the function ends.
 That leaves us with:

 - ~~You can look at local variables on your own stack.~~
 - You can look at any arguments passed to you by the caller.
-- You can look at anything marked `static` - that is, any data that is globally available while the program executes.
+- You can look at anything marked `static` -- that is, any data that is globally available during program execution.

 Great!
 We have two places we can look to find that `Bar`.
 Either we can find it from the input somehow, maybe like this: